-An updated Mineral Resource estimate has been produced for the Iron Bridge Project, incorporating the North Star, Glacier Valley and West Star deposits.
-This incorporates the completion of a total of 670 Reverse Circulation (RC) drill holes totalling 106,836 metres.
+An updated Magnetite Mineral Resource estimate has been produced for the Iron Bridge Project, incorporating the North Star, Eastern Limb, Glacier Valley and West Star deposits.
+This includes a total of 692 Reverse Circulation (RC) drill holes totalling 133,935 metres.